bnjmnhssnn/Babelfisch/README.md

 #### Strategies for missing language files
 When a language file and all of it's fallback files are missing, Babelfisch will throw an exception, by default.
-You set 4 different strategies to handle this case:
+You can set 4 different strategies to customize this behaviour.
 ```php
 // Throw an exception (default)
 $bf->setNotFoundAction(Babelfisch::NOT_FOUND_ACTION_EXCEPTION);